 The federal presidential election will take place in autumn 2022 as Alexander Van der Bellen (who represents the Green Party) reaches the end of his six-year term as president.

-Van der Bellen is yet to announce if he will stand for a second term, although he is tipped as a strong contender if he does decide to run again.
+In May, Van der Bellen announced he will stand for a second term and he is tipped as a strong contender.

 In the meantime, here’s everything you need to know about the upcoming election and what could happen later this year.